Higher-order Hall response arises from octupole order and scalar spin chirality in a noncollinear antiferromagnet: Methods

 \subsection{Computational details}

 We performed Density Functional Theory calculations for bulk Mn$_3$NiCuN using the experimental lattice constant $3.9012 \AA$ from Zhao \textit{et al} \cite{Zhao2019}.
-We perform calculations using the FLEUR code \cite{fleur} which implements the full potential linear augmented plane wave method (FP-LAPW) \cite{Wimmer1981}, employing the generalized gradient approximation (GGA) \cite{Perdew1996}.
-In order to parameterize the symmetry analysis, full self-consistencies were performed at multiple non-coplanar canting angles from the $\Upsilon_0$ spin configuration in Fig.~\ref{fig:1}(a).
-In order to quantify the AHE from first principles, we employ the use of Wannier interpolation \cite{Freimuth2008, Pizzi2020} to efficiently compute the Berry curvature using the Kubo formalism \cite{Nagaosa2010}.
-Full details are provided in section `3 Numerical details' of the supplementary information \cite{Supplementary}.
+We performed calculations using the FLEUR code (for the program description, see https://www.flapw.de) which implements the full potential linear augmented plane wave method (FP-LAPW) \cite{Wimmer1981}, employing the generalized gradient approximation (GGA) \cite{Perdew1996}.
+For the symmetry analysis, full self consistencies were obtained at multiple noncoplanar canting angles from the $\Upsilon_0$ spin configuration in Fig.~\ref{fig:1}(a).
+In order to quantify the AHE from first principles, we employed Wannier interpolation \cite{Freimuth2008, Pizzi2020} to efficiently compute the Berry curvature using the Kubo formalism \cite{Nagaosa2010}.
+Full details are provided in section `3 Numerical details' of the Supplemental material.